 MyFico Credit Service Review

 The credit reporting service at MyFico.com is simply a paid service where you get a summary of your credit history complete with credit scores.
-If you want only one bureau the cost is $12.95 or if you want all three bureaus it is $47.85…a one time fee.
+If you want only one bureau the cost is $15.95 or if you want more scores the cost increases…all one time fee.

-You’ll get all 3 credit scores, the ability to view the summary reports for 30 days, and an explanation for the risk factors used to calculate your scores.
+You’ll get the ability to view the summary reports and an explanation for the risk factors used to calculate your score(s).

 The process can get a little cumbersome if during the sign-up phase you can’t verified immediately through the websites questions and answer phase it puts you through once you’ve paid.
 They provide a a customer service phone number to use if the online method fails.

-With the good comes the bad…and the bad on MyFico.com is they try to sell you a recurring membership for fraud detection which provides quarterly credit reports, ID theft alerts, and ID theft insurance…all of which I think is a waste of money.
+With the good comes the bad…and the bad on MyFico.com is they try to sell you a recurring membership for fraud detection which provides quarterly credit reports, ID theft alerts, and ID theft insurance…all of which seems a little like “overkill” to me.

 There were some complaints about the recurring billing going on when ordering the reporting only service through the Suze Orman website which I found on the ripoffreport .com, you can read that here.
 You can read all the MyFico.com complaints I found in Google, just click the link.